aStonePenguin/Tubifarry/README.md

 ### Queue Cleaner 🧹

-The **Queue Cleaner** automatically processes items in your Lidarr queue that have **failed to import**.
-It ensures your library stays organized by handling failed imports based on your preferences.
+The **Queue Cleaner** automatically handles downloads that fail to import into your library.
+When Lidarr can't import a download (due to missing tracks, incorrect metadata, etc.), Queue Cleaner can rename files based on their embedded tags, retry the import, blocklist the release, or remove the files.

 1. **Key Options**:
    - *Blocklist*: Choose to remove, blocklist, or both for failed imports.